Muhammad-sabah/To-Do-List-Application/README.md

-To-Do-List-Application
-(GUI Version)

-Focus: User Interface (UI) & Productivity Tools.
+To-Do List Application (Java Swing)

-In today’s fast-paced world, students and professionals struggle to organize tasks and stay focused.
-This project develops a Java Swing To-Do List app that helps users plan and track tasks while integrating the Pomodoro Technique with customizable work and break durations to improve time management.
+This project is a desktop To-Do List application developed in Java using Swing.
+The application helps users organize tasks, manage daily goals, and improve productivity by integrating the Pomodoro Technique for better time management.

+The project also demonstrates important Computer Science concepts, including data structures, sorting algorithms, and performance analysis.

+Version 1: GUI & Productivity Focus

+This version focuses on building an intuitive Graphical User Interface (GUI) that helps users manage tasks effectively.

 Key Features

+1-Task Management
-Task Management: Simple and intuitive interface to add and track daily goals.
+Simple and user-friendly interface for adding and managing tasks.Allows users to track their daily goals and progress.

+2-Pomodoro Timer
-Pomodoro Integration: A functional timer to balance deep work and recovery.
+Implements the Pomodoro Technique to improve focus and productivity.Supports customizable work and break durations.

+3-Graphical Interface
-Graphics & UI: Built using javax.swing.* and java.awt.* libraries to create a clean desktop experience.
+Built using javax.swing and java.awt libraries.Provides a clean and responsive desktop interface.

-(Data Structures & Sorting Version)
+Version 2: Data Structures & Algorithms Focus

-Focus: Computer Science Fundamentals & Efficiency.

-This version is dedicated to highlighting the core concepts of Data Structures and Algorithms.
-It serves as a laboratory to test how different coding choices affect system performance.
+This version highlights the use of fundamental computer science concepts to analyze how implementation choices affect program performance.

 Core Technical Components

-Data Structure Comparison:
+Data Structure Comparison

-ArrayList vs. LinkedList: Highlighting the differences in performance, memory usage, and access behavior during real-time operations.

-Classical Sorting Algorithms:
+1-ArrayList vs LinkedList

+Demonstrates differences in:

+A-Memory usage

+B-Access time

+C-Performance during runtime operations

+2-Sorting Algorithms

+A-Bubble Sort

+B-Selection Sort

+C-Insertion Sort

-Bubble Sort, Selection Sort, and Insertion Sort: Chosen for their educational value to illustrate how theoretical complexity (Big O) affects real program behavior.
+These algorithms are included to illustrate how algorithmic complexity (Big O notation) influences real program behavior.

+Performance Analysis

-Performance Analysis: A practical look at how memory allocation and algorithm choice impact the efficiency of a Java application.
+Examines how memory allocation and algorithm selection impact the efficiency of Java applications.